Marvin Friedrich: International career

 Friedrich made his debut for the Germany u19 team on 16 April 2014 in a 5–2 win over the Belgium u19 team in which Friedrich came on in the 60th minute for Anthony Syhre and within six minutes Friedrich celebrated his debut goal for the Germany u19 team.
 Friedrich was in the Germany U19 team for the 2014 UEFA European Under-19 Championship in Hungary and made two brief appearances.
 After a 1–0 win over Portugal u19 team in the final, Friedrich became European champion.

 Style of play

-Friedrich is a versatile defender, Friedrich is primarily deployed in the defensive positions of centre-back and right-back or left-back, and he is technically and physically similar to Benedikt Höwedes.
-Friedrich's strength, running, and tactical intelligence on the football pitch, are just some of his qualities.
+Friedrich is a defender, primarily deployed in the defensive positions of centre-back and right-back or left-back.
+He is technically and physically similar to Benedikt Höwedes.